Najoj/programming-haskell/chapter-12/exercises.md

         (Z gs) <*> (Z xs) = ...
     ```

-    The `ZipList` wrapper around the list typeis required because each type can only have at most one instance declaration for a given class.
+    The `ZipList` wrapper around the list type is required because each type can only have at most one instance declaration for a given class.

   * ```haskell
     -- Answer goes here